ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Required licenses and permissions

-- During the preview program, if your organization has [DLP](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/messaging-policy-and-compliance-servicedesc#data-loss-prevention-dlp), you can try EDM.
-[Contact us](https://resources.office.com/us-landing-spe-contactus.html?LCID=EN-US) to get this feature enabled.
+- During the preview program, if your organization has [DLP](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/messaging-policy-and-compliance-servicedesc#data-loss-prevention-dlp), you can try EDM classification.
+If you don't already have it, [contact us](https://resources.office.com/us-landing-spe-contactus.html?LCID=EN-US) to get this feature enabled.

 - You must be a global admin, compliance administrator, or Exchange Online administrator to perform the tasks described in this article.
 To learn more about DLP permissions, see [Permissions](data-loss-prevention-policies.md#permissions).